na-na-hi/renget/archive/vDriver.md

 * Added Pomu Rainpuff as an Install
 * Added Regen as a Condition.
 * Changed one of Ninomae Ina'nis' Natures from "Artist" to "Illustrator".
+* Added Roca Rourin as an Install
+* Added Evasion as a Condition.